zcourts/research/index.md

 # What's it written in?

 __Haskell__ (some C and C++ here and there)!
 At first my only reason for choosing Haskell was because I wanted to learn it.
 As it turned out, many ideas from the functional programming world are excellent for a database and I'm trying to take advantage of all of them.
 Saying that, I've also seen the problems Cassandra had in the early days where it was entirely reliant on the JVM for memory management.
 I wanted a memory managed environment away from the JVM that ideally compiled to C/assembly.
-[Chris Okasaki's, Purely Functional Data Structures]( /papers/okasaki.pdf ) is one key bit of reading that has helped influnce some of my design choices and solidified Haskell as the right language for the job.
+[Chris Okasaki's, Purely Functional Data Structures]( /papers/okasaki.pdf ) {% cite okasaki %} is one key bit of reading that has helped influnce some of my design choices and solidified Haskell as the right language for the job.

 # Is it open source?